mmorissette/notion-to-logseq/README.md

-# Notion::To::Logseq
+# NotionToLogseq

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/notion/to/logseq`.
+Put your Ruby code in the file `lib/notion_to_logseq`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem